veepee-oss/Vp.FSharp.Sql/CONTRIBUTION.md

 Guidelines for bug reports:

 1. Use the GitHub issue search — check if the issue has already been reported.
-2. Check if the issue has been fixed — try to reproduce it using the master branch in the repository.
+2. Check if the issue has been fixed — try to reproduce it using the `main` branch in the repository.
 3. and report the problem — ideally create a reduced test case.

 Please try to be as detailed as possible in your report.
 Include information about your Operating System, as well as your dotnet (or mono \ .Net Framework), F# and project versions.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.